Tiger I Panzerkampfwagen VI Ausf.E Sd.Kfz.181 German Heavy Tank Dragon 1/35

-We can’t see any change tone in the photograph though I put the change on the painting of a spare caterpillar.
+We can’t see any change in tone in the photograph though I put the change on the painting of a spare caterpillar.

 I painted the camouflage uniform to all of the three crews this time.
 I used the Tamiya decal set of insignia and Shinsengumi camouflage decal for their uniform.

 The angle from here is dignified.
 It was difficult to fit the number decals on a Zimmerit Coating, silvering is occurring.

 The chipping work made me sleepy, but harder than every time. Ｉ painted this spare caterpillar rusty, dusty, and considering iron quality of the material.

-It seems to be effective when seeing from a long distance when tank and crews are in camouflage.
+It seems to be effective when seeing from a long distance when the tank and crews are in camouflage.
 At least, I think the black uniform is discovered easier.

 The exhaust muffler was burnt.

 I think it is a nice photo from here.
 All crew is in this frame.
 There were many processes to reach the completed goal.
 The Zimmerit Coating and figure making is a good experience for me.